wojciech-kulik/xcodebuild.nvim/README.md

 #### Tests

-If you encounter issues with test detection, you may want to read this: [Test File Search - File Matching](https://github.com/wojciech-kulik/xcodebuild.nvim/discussions/41).
+If you encounter issues with test detection, you may want to read this:
+[Test File Search - File Matching][test-file-search].

 #### LSP

 In most cases, it's enough to run the project in Xcode, clean it `CMD+Shift+K`, build again `CMD+B`, and run `xcode-build-server config` again.

 #### Useful Help Tags